postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 ## Overview
 Today, there are strong research interests on applying data-driven machine learning (ML) approaches to design new MAC protocols for wireless networks.
 However, most of the existing designs used simulations to generate "man-made" wireless data to feed their constructed ML models.
 Therefore, it is hard to predict the performances of these ML models in real wireless networks.
 To fill this gap, we build this dataset called WSS24 that contains real wireless data sampled from the 2.4 GHz frequency band.
 Our aim is to make this dataset a good database for researchers who want to try data-driven ML on real wireless data while spending minimal efforts on collecting the data.
 And we believe that this dataset of real wireless data is very helpful to evaluate the effectiveness of data-driven ML approaches in real wireless networks and thus it is helpful to guide the design of wireless MACs using data-driven ML approaches.

-The procedure of collecting the raw wireless data is described in this part.
+The procedure of collecting the raw wireless data is described as follows.
 Since the signal-to-interference-plus-noise ratio (SINR) is a common indicator of the wireless channel quality, it is often used as an evidence for the actions in wireless PHY and MAC layers.
 In our project, we adopt an accessible link metric, i.e., the received signal strength indicator (RSSI) that can be served as a proxy for the real SINR.
 We used Ellisys Bluetooth Vanguard spectrum analyzer (BV1) to capture and measure RSSI values on the 2.4GHz frequency band.
 The sampling interval we set is 100us and the sampling duration time is 5 minutes.
 The sampling was performed on each 1MHz band from 2.401GHz to 2.483GHz.

 We conducted data sampling at two different indoor scenarios, i.e., our Lab at Shenzhen University and the check-in hall at the terminal 4 of Shenzhen Bao’an International Airport.
 Fig. 1 and 2 show the layouts of the two wireless sampling scenarios, respectively.
 In our Lab, there are 12 APs and 8 BT/BLE devices deployed and we used BV1 to sample RSSI at the sensor position, as shown in Fig. 1.
 At the airport terminal hall, we directly sampled RSSI at 5 locations, i.e., check-in counters B, D, E, G, and the lounge, as shown in Fig. 2.
 Note that, when we used BV1 to sample the raw RSSI data on the 2.4GHz frequency band at the airport, the collected raw data will include all potential signals from the wireless networks working on this band at the airport.
 Fig. 3 presents our sampling equipment.
 The sampled raw data are saved as CSV files that can be downloaded from the project page at GitHub.